pyroesp/GBDSO/README.md

 ## Programming the AT27C256R

-The first jumper JP1 selects either 5V to pin 2 of the EPROM (VPP) and VPP from the unused 5th edge connector.
+The first jumper JP1 selects either 5V to pin 2 of the PROM (VPP) and VPP from the unused 5th edge connector.
 <img src="./pictures/programming-JP1.png">

 The second jumper JP2 cuts the power going to the rest of the board.
-While in programming mode, the EPROM needs 6.5V to VCC and I'd rather not have it power to the rest of the board.
+While in programming mode, the PROM needs 6.5V to VCC and I'd rather not have it power to the rest of the board.
 <img src="./pictures/programming-JP2.png">

-To program the EPROM, leave JP2 open and set JP1 so that the edge connector VPP is connected to the EPROM VPP.
+To program the PROM, leave JP2 open and set JP1 so that the edge connector VPP is connected to the PROM VPP.
-When programming is done, bridge JP2 and set JP1 so that 5V go to the EPROM VPP.
+When programming is done, bridge JP2 and set JP1 so that 5V go to the PROM VPP.

-## GBDSO EPROM to PDIP28
+## GBDSO PROM to PDIP28

-Any decent Universal Programmer should be able to program the EPROM on the cart.
+Any decent Universal Programmer should be able to program the PROM on the cart.
 You can see the adapter board on the 3D rendered board above.

 The Game Boy connector uses the Xunbeifang GNI172 footprint made by **obskyr** from the <a href="https://github.com/gbdev/awesome-gbdev">gbdev discord</a>.